awsdocs/iam-user-guide/doc_source/id_credentials_passwords_user-change-own.md

 ## Permissions required<a name="change-own-passwords-permissions-required"></a>

-To change the password for your own IAM user, you must have the permissions from the following policy: [AWS: Allows IAM users to change their own console password on the My Security Credentials page](reference_policies_examples_aws_my-sec-creds-self-manage-password-only.md)\.
+To change the password for your own IAM user, you must have the permissions from the following policy: [AWS: Allows IAM users to change their own console password on the My security credentials page](reference_policies_examples_aws_my-sec-creds-self-manage-password-only.md)\.

 ## How IAM users change their own password \(console\)<a name="ManagingUserPwdSelf-Console"></a>